denny-imanuel/RoomRadar/README.md

 The application requires API keys for Google Maps and Xendit.

-1. Rename the `.env.local.example` file to `.env.local`.
+1. Create a new file named `.env` in the root of the project.
-2. Open the `.env.local` file and add your secret keys.
+2. Open the `.env` file and add your secret keys.

 ```
-# .env.local
+# .env

 # Get your key from the Google Cloud Console: https://console.cloud.google.com/google/maps-apis/
 NEXT_PUBLIC_GOOGLE_MAPS_API_KEY="YOUR_GOOGLE_MAPS_API_KEY"